Menahem Rabinovich: Biography

 During 1981-1989 he further pursued his studies in nutrition and health with an emphasis on the usage of vitamins and supplements in preventive medicine.
 While engaged in research and teaching at Penn State he was actively involved in establishing the Jewish Studies program at Penn State.
 Dr. Rabinovich devoted the last thirty years of his life to integrative medicine and founded and directed The Center for Wise Nutrition in Israel.
-He was a dynamic and fascinating lecturer on health and nutrition, providing a unique approach to preventive medicine.